What Is an Anal Fissure?

-With an anal fissure, you may experience one or more of the following symptoms:
+An anal fissure may cause one or more of the following

-- a skin tag (small lump of skin) next to the anal fissure
+- a skin tag, or small lump of skin, next to the tear

-- extreme pain in the anal area during bowel movements
+- sharp pain in the anal area during bowel

 - burning or itching in the anal area